“I don’t feel like doing anything” may sound like pure laziness to some people, but in reality, it could be so much more than that.

 1. Dress the part

-The way you dress, especially on days when you feel unmotivated, can have a huge impact on your day.
+Especially on days when you feel unmotivated, the way you dress can have a massive impact on your day.

 For me, it’s important to take a shower early in the morning and put on “working” clothes.